Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: Background and contributions

-In the last two decades, RD designs, originally introduced by \cite{ThistlethwaiteCampbell1960}, have received especially increasing attention in the causal inference literature from both applied and theoretical perspectives.
-The key insight underlying RD designs is that the comparisons of treated and untreated units with very similar values of the forcing variable, namely around the point where the discontinuity is observed, may lead to valid inference on causal effects of the treatment.
-Despite this wholly intuitive insight, extracting causal information from RD designs is particularly challenging due to the treatment discontinuity.
-The theoretical literature on RD designs has focussed on formalizing the above intuition by explicitly defining the causal estimands on which a RD design may provide some information, clearly defining the identifying assumptions and developing estimation methods relying on those assumptions.
+In the last two decades, RD designs, originally introduced by \cite{ThistlethwaiteCampbell1960}, have received increasing attention in the causal inference literature from both applied and theoretical perspectives.
 Most of this literature frames RD designs in the context of the potential outcome approach to causal inference \citep{Rubin1974, Rubin1978, ImbensRubin2015}, and we also adopt this approach here.
 See \cite{LeeLemieux2010, ImbensLemieux2008} for general surveys.
-See also \cite{CattaneoEtAl_book2020a, CattaneoEtAl_book2020b} for a two-part textbook discussion, and \cite{AtheyImbens2017, CattaneoTitiunikVazquezBare:2020}, the edited volume by \cite{CattaneoEscanciano2017} and the reprint in Observational Studies \citep{ObsStudies2016} of the original paper by \cite{ThistlethwaiteCampbell1960} with comments for more recent reviews, developments and discussions.
+See also \cite{CattaneoEtAl_book2020a, CattaneoEtAl_book2020b} for a textbook discussion, and \cite{AtheyImbens2017, CattaneoTitiunikVazquezBare:2020}, the edited volume by \cite{CattaneoEscanciano2017} and the reprint in Observational Studies \citep{ObsStudies2016} of the original paper by \cite{ThistlethwaiteCampbell1960} with comments for more recent reviews, developments and discussions.

-There is a general agreement on describing RD designs as quasi-experimental designs, where the assignment mechanism is a deterministic step function of the forcing variable, with two setups: sharp RD designs, where treatment assignment (or eligibility) and treatment received coincide and both are a discontinuous function of the forcing variable; and fuzzy RD designs, where, while treatment assignment (or eligibility) is deterministically determined by the forcing variable, the receipt of treatment does not coincide with its assignment, and thus, the realized value of the forcing variable does not alone determine the receipt of the treatment, although a value of the forcing variable falling above or below the threshold acts as an encouragement to participate in the treatment.
-However, the difference across the alternative existing approaches to the design and analysis of RD designs, lies in the definition of the nature of the forcing variable.
+There is a general agreement on describing RD designs as quasi-experimental designs.
+The difference across the alternative existing approaches to the design and analysis of RD designs lies in the definition of the nature of the forcing variable.